Epigenetic feedback reshapes dynamical landscapes in gene regulatory networks: Mechanistic model of GRN–epigenetic interactions

 \subsection{Disparity of characteristic timescales}

 Under the assumption $\nu \ll 1$, we observe a clear separation of timescales for $x_i$ and $\theta_i$.
 The remaining parameters are unaffected in this limit.
 As a consequence, we have $\dot{\theta}_i \approx 0$ when deriving the equation for $\dot{y}_i$.
-However, this does not imply that $\theta_i$ becomes time-independent.
-Rather, the final solution for $y_i$ still depends on the time-dependent $\theta_i$, but its time derivative is sufficiently small that the integration proceeds as if $\theta_i$ were approximately constant.
+Importantly, this does not mean that $\theta_i$ is truly time-independent: the final solution for $y_i$ still depends on the full, slowly varying $\theta_i$.
+Depending on the timescale of interest, one can therefore either treat $\theta_i$ as effectively constant (fast dynamics of $x_i$) or account for its slow temporal evolution (longer timescales).
+Which approximation is appropriate should be clear from the context, based on the current time-scale of interest.
 Under this assumption, the governing equation for $y_i$ of the $i^{\text{th}}$ agent becomes

 We further treat this equation by separating the regular and noisy contributions via the decomposition $y_i = y_{i,0} + y_{i,1}$, resulting in

 Solving these ODEs yields the expressions

 where $\tilde{y}_i = y_i(t=0)$ is the initial condition.